 Exercise Reduces Cravings for Unhealthy Foods

-Another common hypothesis is that, in the long term, physical exercise keeps hormone balance in check and stabilizes glucose levels in the blood stream, which positively impacts the diet that an individual actively seeks out, making it easier to avoid unhealthy foods.
+Another common hypothesis is that, in the long term, physical exercise keeps hormone balance in check and stabilizes glucose levels in the bloodstream, which positively impacts the diet that an individual actively seeks out, making it easier to avoid unhealthy foods.

 Exercise Improves Bowel Movements

-People that exercise regularly have healthier digestive function, and food passes more readily through the intestines.
+People that exercise regularly have a healthier digestive function, and food passes more readily through the intestines.
 This may seem counterintuitive, because the act of exercise, itself, suppresses digestive activity, but the improved circulation associated with the period after physical activity encourages the digestive system to function more optimally.
 In the long term, regular exercise can even reduce the chances of experiencing colon cancer, by speeding up the rate at which the lower digestive system expels the final product.
-Of course, exercise must be combined with water and fiber to produce the most potent benefits with regard to digestive health.
+Of course, exercise must be combined with water and fiber to produce the most potent benefits concerning digestive health.